-With this 7-day package, you’ll get a tour of the famous Golden Circle which you can spice up by adding adventures such as snowmobiling on a glacier, snorkelling in Silfra fissure or riding an Icelandic horse.
+With this 7-day package, you’ll get a tour of the famous Golden Circle, which you can spice up by adding adventures such as snowmobiling on a glacier, snorkeling in Silfra fissure, or riding an Icelandic horse.

 You will also embark on a 2-day tour of the stunning South Coast of Iceland, seeing silvery waterfalls, stretches of black sand beaches, majestic glaciers, and a stunning glacier lagoon.
-There, you will have the opportunity to go glacier hiking and, if travelling from May onwards, sail between icebergs at Jökulsárlón glacier lagoon.
+There, you will have the opportunity to go glacier hiking and sail between icebergs at Jökulsárlón glacier lagoon if traveling from May onwards.

-Back in Reykjavík, you will have the choice of taking a tour which allows you to step inside Langjökull glacier or entering the magma chamber of a volcano.
+Back in Reykjavík, you will have the choice of taking a tour that allows you to step inside Langjökull glacier or enter the magma chamber of a volcano.
 You can also choose to spend the day exploring the city, take a journey into the Highlands or go whale watching.

 All accommodations, transfers, and activities will be taken care of prior to your arrival, and so all you have to do is decide what you want to do with your time in Iceland.

-You’ll land at Keflavík International Airport, located in the middle of a lava field on the Reykjanes peninsula.
-On your way to Iceland’s capital city, you could choose to make a stop at the Blue Lagoon.
-This world-renowned spa is known for its healing waters, vivid azure colours and luxurious treatments.
+You'll land at Keflavík International Airport, located in the middle of a lava field on the Reykjanes peninsula.
+On your way to Iceland's capital city, you could choose to make a stop at the Blue Lagoon.
+This world-renowned spa is known for its healing waters, vivid azure colors, and luxurious treatments.
 It is located in the middle of a moss-covered lava field, giving it an otherworldly atmosphere.
-If you add the Blue Lagoon it will be arranged according to your flights.
-If there is no time to visit the lagoon today it can be added to another day, your travel consultant will be able to arrange this for you.
+If you add the Blue Lagoon, it will be arranged according to your flights.
+If there is no time to visit the lagoon today, it can be added to another day.
+Your travel consultant will be able to arrange this for you.
 There is still plenty to see and do in Reykjavik if you have extra free time.

 In the evening, the city comes alive with multiple bars and cocktail lounges offering live music or shows.
 There is also an astonishing variety of restaurants for you to visit.
 The Midnight Sun keeps the light flowing, and the city is in a state of twilight the whole night.